2024 UK Open

 Dimitri Van den Bergh won the UK Open for the first time in his career.

 Luke Humphries was defeated in the final for the second time.

-The 2024 UK Open, known as the 2024 Ladbrokes UK Open for sponsorship reasons, was a professional darts tournament that was held from 1–3 March 2024 Butlin's in Minehead, England.
+The 2024 UK Open (known for sponsorship reasons as the 2024 Ladbrokes UK Open) was a professional darts tournament that was held from 1 to 3 March 2024 Butlin's in Minehead, England.
 It was the twenty-second UK Open to be staged by the Professional Darts Corporation.
 The tournament featured 158 participants which comprised PDC Tour Card holders, PDC Challenge/Development Tour players and amateur qualifiers.

 Andrew Gilding was the defending champion after defeating Michael van Gerwen 11–10 in the 2023 final to win his first major title, but he lost 10–1 to Peter Wright in the fifth round.

 Dimitri Van den Bergh beat Luke Humphries 11–10 to win the UK Open for the first time in his career.

 Prize money

 The prize fund was unchanged at £600,000.